Aaryannn30/ReadRover_Library/README.md

 *Bookshelf Page*

-> You can replace the `path-to-screenshot/` with the actual path to your screenshots in the project folder.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.